retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 default: `no`

 On import, BBT will add case-protection (&lt;span class="nocase"&gt;...&lt;span&gt;) to titles that have words in {Braces}.
-There's plenty of bib(la)tex files out there that do this a little overzealously, and you may not like the resulting HTML code in your items (even though this is what the braces mean in bib(la)tex, and
+There's plenty of bib(la)tex files out there that do this a little overzealously, and you may not like the resulting HTML code in your items, even though this is what the braces mean in bib(la)tex, and
 Zotero supports it.
 If you turn this off, the markup is omitted during import.

 #### suppressSentenceCase